controlplusn/MediCo/README.md

 ---

 ## **Our Solution**
-*[App Name]* centralizes essential tools and resources into one platform:
+*MediCo* centralizes essential tools and resources into one platform:
 - **Dashboard**: Manage flashcards, study lists, calendars, and to-do lists in one place.
 - **Flashcards**: Create and study flashcards using a spaced-repetition algorithm for better retention.
 - **Community**: Engage with peers and professionals to share knowledge and build connections.